IBM/AppConnectWorkshop/README.md

 #### Step 3:
 Go to your Event Stream and take note of your Service Credentials.
 To view the service credentials, click `Service credentials` in the left pane, and then click down arrow to view credentials.
 Take a note of these service credentials for optional lab

+### Labs
+Now that we have all of our services set up we can move on to the labs.

+> Note : Start with Lab 1 to understand the basics of App Connect

+- Lab 1 : Creating Event Driven Flow
+- Lab 2 : Creating API Flow
+- Lab 3 : Working with Templates and Slack